-SQL Server, Excel, Access, Sharepoint, Power BI Desktop Power BI Premium, Report Server, Visual Studio, Azure…the list of Microsoft BI tools goes on.
-If you find it confusing to navigate the choice of Microsoft business analytics components and consumption models, you’re not alone.
+SQL Server, Excel, Access, Sharepoint, Power BI Desktop, Power BI Premium, Report Server, Visual Studio, Azure…the list of Microsoft BI tools goes on.
+If you find it confusing to navigate the choice of Microsoft business analytics components and report distribution options, you’re not alone.
 In the last five years – and especially the last two – Microsoft has introduced a dizzying array of relevant, high-impact analytics product innovations.
 So many, in fact, that many of our clients suffer analysis paralysis when faced with deciding how to get the most out of these offerings.
-To help provide clarity to the at-first-glance chaos of Microsoft BI options, we created a matrixed comparison guide that cuts through the noise.
+To help provide clarity of the Microsoft BI options, we created a comparison guide that cuts through the noise.

 The easy-to-read layout overlays columns of analytics functionality with rows of Microsoft offerings.
 For example, a quick glance down the Machine Learning column reveals the machine learning capability exists on-premise within the MS SQL Server product, in the cloud within the Azure Synapse product (which was formerly known as Azure SQL Data Warehouse) and also within PowerBI Desktop, PowerBI service and PowerBI Premium.
 This information is very useful to the business analyst who is being asked if she would support her company’s planned move to Azure and away from her tried-and-true on-premise SQL Server.